timothy-huang/my_blog/_posts/2022-05-23-What makes a society successful?.md

 From [Oxford Poverty and Human Development Initiative](https://ophi.org.uk/policy/gross-national-happiness-index/):
 > The phrase ‘gross national happiness’ was first coined by the 4th King of Bhutan, King Jigme Singye Wangchuck, in 1972 when he declared, “Gross National Happiness is more important than Gross Domestic Product.”
 The concept implies that sustainable development should take a holistic approach towards notions of progress and give equal importance to non-economic aspects of wellbeing.

 Gross National Happiness has been added to the Bhutanese Constitution, and lawmakers draft policies based on the projected impact on GNH.
-In 2021, Bhutan was the world's first carbon-negative country, showcasing the country's commitment to ecological diversity and resilience, one of the main pillars of GNH.
+In 2021, **Bhutan was the world's first carbon-negative country**, showcasing the country's commitment to ecological diversity and resilience, one of the main pillars of GNH.

 # How countries around the world measure up on happiness